MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPA_MMANAWA-MARONGWE_DJS01/README.md

 ## Overview

-You will design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.
-The application should display clear, concise previews of podcast shows and offer additional information through a modal pop-up, **all without navigating away from the page**.
-Your app should showcase clean code architecture and strong UI/UX design while following JavaScript best practices.
+This project is a responsive podcast web application built with Vanilla JavaScript.
+It allows users to browse podcast shows on a landing page and view detailed information in a modal pop-up, all without leaving the page.

+The app focuses on modular code architecture, OOP principles, and clean, maintainable JavaScript following the SOLID guidelines.

 ---

-## Core Objectives
+## 🧠 Features

-### 1. Landing Page – Podcast Previews
+### 🎙️ Landing Page – Podcast Previews

-- Display a list of podcast shows on the landing page.
+- Dynamically renders a grid of podcast previews.
-- Each podcast preview must include:
+- Each podcast card includes:
-  - Cover image
+  - 🎨 Cover image
-  - Show title
+  - 🎧 Podcast title
-  - Number of seasons
+  - 📅 Number of seasons
-  - Genre names
+  - 🏷️ Genre names
-  - Last updated date (in a human-readable format)
+  - ⏰ Last updated date (formatted for readability)

-### 2. Modal View – Show Details
+### 💬 Modal View – Show Details

-- When a user clicks on a podcast preview, open a modal.
+- Clicking a podcast card opens a modal with:
-- The modal should include:
   - Larger cover image
-  - Podcast title
-  - Description of the show
+  - Full podcast description
   - Genre tags
+  - Season titles with episode counts
-  - Last updated date (readable format)
+  - Last updated date (human-readable)
-  - List of season titles
-  - Number of episodes in each season
-- Include a clear and accessible way to **close the modal**.
+- The modal can be closed via:
+  - Overlay click
+  - Close button
+  - Escape key

 ### 3. Code Architecture & Best Practices